behrouzhs/svdns/README.md

 For our algorithm `svdns` there are several switches that can be used:

-- Mandatory parameters
+* Mandatory parameters:
   * -input \<file\>: Specifies the input co-occurrence file.
 This co-occurrence file is the output of `cooccur`.
   * -vocab \<file\>: Specifies the input vocabulary file.
 This vocabulary file is the output of `vocab_count`.
   * -output \<file\>: Specifies the output embedding file.
 The resulting word vectors will be stored in this file.

+* Optional parameters:
   * -pmicutoff \<float\>: Using this option will set all the PMI values less than cutoff threshold to zero and the matrix will become sparser. (default: -2.5)
   * -shift \<float\>: It will shift all the PMI values by \<float\> (default: 2.5).
 Please note that factorizing the all positive matrix practically yields better embeddings, so try to use `shift=-pmicutoff`
   * -dimension \<int\>: The dimensionality of the word embedding. (default: 100)
   * -thread \<int\>: The number of threads to use in parallel processing. (default: 4)
   * -pmi10: calculate Pointwise Mutual Information (PMI) using base 10 logarithm.
 If not specified, it will use log2 by default.

 ## Pre-trained word vectors